translate/translate/docs/commands/txt2po.rst

 This uses the original text file as a template and creates a new translated text file using the translations found in the PO file.

-The *-w* command allows you to reflow the translated text to *N* number of characters, otherwise the text will appear as one long line.
+The :opt:`-w` command allows you to reflow the translated text to :opt:`N` number of characters, otherwise the text will appear as one long line.

 .. _txt2po#help_with_wiki_syntax: